Eklavya-Sachin/ToDo_Lists/README.md

 # ToDo Lists

-A ToDo list app with login and register screen function.
+A ToDo list app with login and register screen function created by firebase.

 ## Getting Started